azuredevcollege/trainingdays/day6/challenges/challenge4.md

 drwxr-xr-x 2 ozozturk ozozturk 4096 Aug 13 11:35 php
 ```

 It's a little bit crowded folder.
 There are 2 Dockerfiles.
-First one is the Dockerfile that we'll build the web app image.
-Second one is the mysql database image.
+First one is the Dockerfile that we'll be used to build web app image.
+Second one will be used to build myqsql database image.

-There are also 2 enviroment variable files.
-With env.list, we'll pass connection strings to the web app, so It will know how to connect the database "username, password, databasename etc.". envmysql.list is the enviroment variable file that we'll pass to the mysql container.
-It'll start and create the database with these parameters.
-Essentially, we could inject these variables inside the Dockerfiles.
-Yes it's possible.
-We can define enviroment variables with ```ENV``` instruction but if we do that, these will hardcoded inside the image.
-This means that whoever get this image can access these values.
-Specially this isn't a thing that we want for sensitive data like passwords.
-Therefore we didn't put these into images.
-Instead of that, we will pass these while creating the containers.
+There are 2 other files with .list extenison in this folder.
+These files will be used to define environment variables while creating containers. "env.list" will be passed to php web container.
+There are couple of environment variables defined in this file and php web application will use these values to connect to the database -username, password etc.-. "envmysql.list" is another environment  variable file and has couple of other environment  variables defined in it.
+We'll pass this values to mysql container. mysql container will start and create a database using these parameters.
+Essentially, we could inject these variables into the Dockerfiles.
+Yes, it's possible.
+We can define environment variables with ```ENV``` instruction in any Dockerfile and any container created from that image will have these environment variables.
+But if we do that, these will be hardcoded to image.
+This means that whoever get this image can access to these values.
+Especially this isn't a thing that we want for sensitive data like passwords.
+Therefore, we didn't define them in Dockerfiles.
+Instead of that, we will pass these values during container creation.

-createtable.sql is an sql script that will create the table that our php application stores its data.
-We'll copy this file to the image and when we create a container from that image, a simple table will be created.
+"createtable.sql" is an sql script that will create a table, which will be used by php web app to store its data.
+We'll copy this script to a special folder in the image.
+When we create a container from that image, mysql will create a table using that script.

-php is the folder where our main web app is located.
-Inside this folder, there are 3 files.
-It's really simple web app which allows you to record contact details.
+"php" is the folder where our main web app is located.
+There are 3 files in that folder.
+It's really a simple web app which allows us to record contact details.
 Kind of primitive crm.

-Let's have a look at Dockerfiles before building the images.
+Let's have a look at Dockerfiles before building images.

 Type:
 ```shell